missionloyd/footprint/README.md

 ### Misc.
 The bulk of the feed/map component code is located in the post-list folder.
-Mongoose connects to the database in the /backend/app.js file.
+Mongoose connects to the database in the backend/app.js file.
 The password connecting you to the demo database is only temporary!
+Hope you liked the project!

 ### Credits
 - Luke Macy